SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     `derived_parameters_runs_summary`

-        All three are analogous to the result overviews above.
+        All three are analogous to the result overviews above

-* The `explored_parameters` overview about your parameters explored in the single runs.
+* The `explored_parameters` overview about your parameters explored in the single runs

 * In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.